legalize-dev/legalize-nl/nl/BWBR0017728.md

 In no case should the standards applied be less than those applied to a vessel of less than 500GT.

-Oil fuel, lubricating oil and other flammable oils are not to be carried in forepeak tanks.
+Arrangements for the storage, distribution and utilisation of oil used in pressure lubrication systems are to be such as to minimise the risk of fire or explosion.

+### 15a.1.
+General Requirements

+### 15a.2.
+Specific Requirements

+### 15a.2.1.
+Provision of Water Jet

 ### 15a.2.2.
 Fire Pumps

-### 15a.2.3.
-Fire Main and Hydrants

 ### 15a.2.4.
 Fire Hoses

-### 15a.2.6.
-Fire Extinguishing in Machinery Spaces

-### 15a.2.2.
-Fire Pumps

 In no case should the standards applied be less than those applied to a vessel of less than 500GT.